nndjoli/EQTY/README.md

 #### **Current Status**

 - **Automation Attempt**:
-  - Successfully automated the retrieval of required cookies and parameters via SeleniumWire.

-- **Issue Encountered**:
-  - The target request does not always appear in SeleniumWire’s intercepted requests, likely due to Yahoo’s bot detection and blocking.
+  - Managed to automate the retrieval of necessary cookies and parameters using [Selenium Wire](https://github.com/wkeeling/selenium-wire).
+However, the target request is not consistently captured in SeleniumWire's intercepted requests, likely due to Yahoo's botdetection mechanisms.

-- **Additional Attempts**:
-  - Using Undetected Chromedriver did not resolve the issue.
-  - Proxies were considered but not tested.

-- **Request for Input**:
-  - Seeking suggestions for further automation to make the program more accessible and user-friendly.

-- **Current Solution**:
+  - My attempts to solve the issue with [Undetected Chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) were unsuccessful.
+If you have any recommendations for improving the automation process to enhance the global accessibility and user-friendliness of the program, they would be greatly appreciated.

+#### **Tutorial**

-  - Developed a manual tutorial that ensures the program remains functional.
+- A manual tutorial has been provided to ensure the program remains operational.
+You can find it [here](https://github.com/ndjoli-nathan/EQTYahoo/blob/main/Guide.ipynb).